CarloMehegan/penney-game/Documentation.md

 ## DataVisualization.py

 The DataVisualization file helps with generating and saving heatmaps for the probability of player 1 winning for every possible combination of color card sequences.

+Note that the **title of the heatmaps contains an approximation** of the amount of games played.
+This number is taken from one of the variations.
+It is approximate because ties are dropped from the data, meaning that each game variation may have slightly different amounts of actual finished, non-tying games.

 `generate_heatmap`